Tencent/ncnn/docs/faq.md

    Make sure that your param file starts with the magic number 7767517.

    you may find more info on use-ncnn-with-alexnet

+   When adding the softmax layer yourself, you need to add 1=1

 - ## set_vulkan_compute failed, network use_vulkan_compute disabled